fricai/competitive-programming/README.md

 ## Introduction

-A repository to keep track of problem solved on the platforms:
+A repository to keep track of problems solved on the following platforms:
 * [Codeforces](https://codeforces.com/profile/islingr)
 * [AtCoder](https://atcoder.jp/users/islingr)